-In this article we will learn how to clean a smelly dishwasher.
+In this article we will learn how to clean a stinky dishwasher.
 You would think that a dishwasher would manage to stay clean and smell free on its own considering it is constantly being cleaned with hot water and detergent but unfortunately that isn’t the case.
 Food waste builds up in the filter of the dishwasher over time.
 If the buildup isn’t too heavy it can break down but more often than not it builds up and must be cleaned out.
 Continue reading to learn how to keep your dishwasher smelling fresh.

 Clean Your Dishwasher Filter